CryptoRodeo/oras-downstream/README.md

 **Draft Version:** -1

 # Basic definitions
-- **Upstream repo**: The open source project repo we want to track, sync and pull in.
+- **Upstream repo**: A community project which you do not have push access to (or which you do not want to push CI changes into).
-- **Downstream repo**: The Red Hat product repo holding the git submodule reference(s) to the upstream repo.
+- **Downstream repo**: A self-owned copy of the upstream repository whose build, test, release lifecycle you want to control completely.
 - **Git Submodule**:
   - A repository within another repository.
   - It allows you to include and track the contents of an external repository (upstream in this case) within your own project (downstream).
   - Useful when you want to include third-party libraries or other code that is managed separately but needs to be part of your project.
 - **Konflux**: A platform to automate the process of building, testing, and releasing applications.
-- **Konflux CI**: The Tekton pipelines used to build, test and release the software/product artifacts.
+- **Konflux CI**: The Tekton pipelines used to build, test and release the software/project artifacts.
 - **Workspace**:
   - A Kubernetes namespace managed by an individual or a group.
   - All Tekton Pipelines, including build, test, and release, run within a workspace.